dvl-tum/slurm_submit/README.md

 This repository demonstrates the submission of Slurm jobs with an `*.sbatch` file or the Submitit Python tool.
 To this end, we provide a [PyTorch Lighting](https://github.com/PyTorchLightning/pytorch-lightning) MNIST example.

-The example in `src/train.py` can be submitted by executing: `sbatch slurm_submit.sbatch`.
+In order to submit the example in `src/train.py` follow:
+1. Install Python packages with `pip3 install -r requirements.txt`
+2. Submit to Slurm with `sbatch slurm_submit.sbatch`

 The submission configuration is located on the top of an `*.sbatch` script.
 Further configuration options can be found [here](https://slurm.schedmd.com/sbatch.html).

 ## Multi-GPU training with Submitit